sptrakesh/http-router/README.md

 ### Benchmark
 Benchmark numbers from [benchmark.cpp](test/benchmark.cpp) are in the following sections.
 These were by computing the average time to route each URI path 10,000,000 times.
-The Linux numbers were from a VM running on Parallels on Mac, bare metal numbers may be higher.
+The Linux numbers were from a VM running on Parallels on a Mac Book Pro 2019 model (limited to 6 of 16 available cores), bare metal numbers may be higher.

 <details>
   <summary><strong>Mac OS X Apple clang version 13.1.6 (clang-1316.0.21.2)</strong></summary>